Adrian Legg: Style

 Legg has said that his true home is onstage.
 "Playing live is the whole point...
 Everyone makes a journey, an effort; we all come together – me, the audience, the people who run the venue – to share this wonderful, universal, human emotional interaction.
 This is where music lives."

-A significant part of a performance by Legg is the wryly funny storytelling patter he uses between songs, some of these stories included on Adrian Legg Live (2017).
-His distinctive wit is also in written evidence everywhere from his liner notes to his tablature books.
+A significant part of a performance by Legg is the wryly humorous storytelling patter he uses between songs, some of these stories included on Adrian Legg Live (2017).

 Legg included the use of modeling technology and MIDI for fingerstyle guitar on his 2004 album Inheritance, which features extensive use of guitar synthesisers and modeled guitar sounds.
 This stands in contrast to the more acoustic sound of Guitar Bones.

 In an interview with Frets, a Guitar Player publication, Adrian listed some of the signal processors and effects that he utilizes to shape his acoustic tone.
 This included several notable effects boxes such as the Effectrode PC-2A compressor, a Wampler Pedals Black '65 Overdrive, and an Effeectrode Helios fuzz.
 Adrian also endorses Neunaber Audio and is currently using a Neunaber Audio Immerse Reverberator for his reverb needs.